 Mini Trek on Glacier Perito Moreno with Hielo Y Aventura

-An absolutely awesome experience & we were lucky enough in early April to have spectacular weather too.
-This is an opportunity to not just walk on a glacier, but also see & hear the power from close quarters.
+This was an absolutely awesome experience & we were lucky enough in early April to have spectacular weather too.
+It is an opportunity to not just walk on a glacier, but also see & hear the power from close quarters.
 On the beach, the dock & the viewing platform you can see the glacial structure from around 500 meters away.
 It is spectacular!
-In addition, being so close you can hear the sounds the glacier makes, which are thunderous, & occasionally we were lucky to see chunks breaking off, or at least the waves created by them.
+In addition, being so close you can hear the sounds the glacier makes.
+They are thunderous, & occasionally we were lucky to see chunks breaking off, or at least the waves created by them.

-Glaciar Perito Moreno is a rarity in that it is classed as a static glacier, meaning the volume of accumulated snow which forms the glacier in the mountains is equivalent to that which is lost from the front of the glacier in any given year.
+Glaciar Perito Moreno is a rarity in that it is classed as a static glacier.
+This means the volume of accumulated snow which forms the glacier in the mountains is equivalent to that which is lost from the front of the glacier in any given year.

 The transfer from El Calafate by bus takes around 1 ½ hours & then there is a short boat ride of 20 minutes to get to the glacier itself.

-Once at the glacier we met our guide – Walter who was fantastic in terms of knowledge & instruction, all given with a large dose of humour.
+Once at the glacier we met our guide.
+Walter was fantastic in terms of knowledge & instruction, all given with a large dose of humour.
 Once off the boat, they split you straight into Spanish & English speaking groups which makes life a lot easier.

 We were given a short briefing on what to take onto the glacier (however we were a little distracted by a young red fox on the walkway who seemed to be as fascinated by us as we were of him).
 Then we headed along the walkway to the beach, for a lecture on the glacier before we were split into groups of around 18 to get kitted out with our crampons & head onto the ice.
 All this time you will constantly want to take photos, but don’t panic you will have plenty of opportunities!